Human rights in Western Sahara: Cuba students programme

 While there exists primary education, there are no universities in the refugee camps, and so Sahrawis have to go abroad to study.
 Similar programmes exist for Sahrawi students in cooperation with universities in Algeria, Spain and Italy, and the Sahrawi Arab Democratic Republic has repeatedly pleaded for more countries to accommodate Sahrawi students.
 The UNHCR, which oversees the program, has twice investigated the Moroccan claims.
 In its 2003 report, after having interviewed all 252 Sahrawi students in Cuba, it states that it was the children's own personal will to continue taking advantage of the opportunity to study in Cuba.

 In 2005, the UNHCR again examined the issue, after continued Moroccan allegations.
 The number of students was now down to 143, and the UNHCR program was not expected to be renewed after the graduation of those students.
-The report states that many of the Saharan refugee children have availed themselves of scholarships offered within the framework of bilateral relations between the refugee leadership and various countries.
+The report states that a number of the Saharan refugee children have availed themselves of scholarships offered within the framework of bilateral relations between the refugee leadership and various countries.
 The report suggests that this scholarship programme meets the standards of treatment and care required by the 1989 Convention on the Rights of the Child, especially in: